BioinfoMachineLearning/MULTICOM3/README.md

 # Citing this work

-**If you use the code or data for tertiary or quaternary structure prediction method in this package, please cite:**
+**If you use the code or data in this package for tertiary or quaternary structure prediction, please cite:**

 Jumper, J., Evans, R., Pritzel, A., Green, T., Figurnov, M., Ronneberger, O., ... & Hassabis, D. (2021).
 Highly accurate protein structure prediction with AlphaFold.
 Nature, 596(7873), 583-589.